LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

          model="@{controller.stretchesFunctionTemplates}"

 ``NewDataSortableGrid`` is a special component defined in NavalPlan, that extends ``Grid`` component adding sorting feature for columns.
-As you can see ``model`` attribute is set, which means that a method called ``getStretchesFunctionTemplates`` in controller will be called.
+As you can see, ``model`` attribute is set, which means that a method called ``getStretchesFunctionTemplates`` in controller will be called.
 Thise method will have the responsibility to communicate with model layer in order to get the